livier92/livier92.github.io/_posts/2017-03-11-jekyll-ghpages.md

 While doing this blog and using drafts, I was wondering if there was a command to publish a draft directly.
 I find
 [Jekyll Compose](https://github.com/jekyll/jekyll-compose), which is a jekyll plugin that has that and more.
-Be sure to check it out and add it to your *Gemfile* for extra functionalities.
+Be sure to check it out.
+To add a jekyll plugin, add it to your *_config.yml* and then `gem install`.

 Also, don't forget to add a comment section like the one below.
 Mine is really simple, I was just experimenting how it would be like to have a comment section